Wednesday, May 29, 2019

 After a week at the site, Natalie is recognized for her exemplary work leading tours and she, Brendan and Chase are cleared to work in the bone bed.
 That night, the interns are given time off and all including Natalie decide to meet at the amphitheater and drink beer Brendan has stolen from a fridge in the lab.
 While Cody limits himself to one beer, the rest drink until they are very drunk.
 Cody refuses to go along with Quinn's plan to walk to the site to dig.
 Eventually only Chase and Natalie attempt to walk to the site even though both are very intoxicated.
 They begin kissing passionately but Natalie becomes annoyed when Chase tries to take things further.
 At this point the two are discovered on the road by the senior interns, Eli and Mellie who drive them back to the residences.
 The next day Dr Lauren places both Chase and Natalie on probation.
 Natalie worries about the repercussions for Cody but fortunately he just gets a reprimand.
 At this time, Cody notices that Natalie looks different, because she hasn't done her makeup due to her hangover.
 He tells her she looks nice.

 As Natalie deals with Chase's betrayal, and with the realization that her hero Dr. Carver is not the great guy she thought he was, she begins to shed some of the armour she's built up to protect herself.
-In an attempt to redeem herself, Natalie takes a risk that put her internship at risk and almost cost the life of the boy who turns out to be a true friend.
+In an attempt to redeem herself, Natalie takes a risk that put her internship in question, and almost costs the life of the boy who turns out to be a true friend.

 Discussion